YilunCai627/comparing-baltimore-boston-household-income/Data Manipulation.md

 * Use **IF statement** in Excel to filter the level of household income and reorganize the data by assigning labels of different income levels.

-### 5. Generate chart in different types for results visualization.
+### 5. Generate charts in different types for results visualization.
 * To compare the overall household income between different cities, insert **Clustered Bar Chart** to show the similarities and differences.

 * To compare the racial wealth divide in each city, insert **Stacked Column Chart** to display the household income level by race.